Reign Over Me poster

 The inciting incident occurs at 14 minutes when Alan spots Charlie, his former college roommate, on the street.
 Charlie appears disheveled and doesn't recognize Alan, turning away.
 This encounter disrupts Alan's routine and ignites his curiosity about his old friend's condition..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Alan makes the active choice to pursue a friendship with Charlie, spending time with him playing video games and hanging out.
+This shows the protagonist's commitment to Alan makes the active choice to pursue a friendship with Charlie, spending time with him playing video games and hanging out.
 He commits to entering Charlie's world of avoidance and grief, despite the emotional complexity., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Charlie has a violent breakdown in public, destroying his kitchen and being unable to control his rage.
+Significantly, this crucial beat Charlie has a violent breakdown in public, destroying his kitchen and being unable to control his rage.
 Alan witnesses the true depth of Charlie's trauma.
 The stakes are raised: this isn't just hanging out anymore; Charlie is truly broken and dangerous to himself., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Charlie, confronted by his in-laws and Alan about facing reality, explodes in rage and threatens people with a gun on the street.
 He's arrested.
 Alan's attempt to help has seemingly made everything worse.
 Both men hit rock bottom: Charlie faces institutionalization, Alan faces consequences., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.